Concerns about the proposed trail

 - Is this meant to be a community trail for the Y-C school area, or is it meant for tourists?

-- Why are we told that the land-use-change hearings required by Oregon law don’t apply?
-But the DLCD of Oregon says differently?
+- Why are we told that the land-use-change hearings required by Oregon law won’t occur until after the railroad land is purchased.
+Isn’t that lying to ODOT, saying that its all planned out?
+Here is what the DLCD of Oregon has to say.

 - What if I spray roundup on my property adjacent to the proposed trail?

 - What crimes statistics are there on these types of trails?